The Sexually Dominant Woman

 The Sexually Dominant Woman is subtitled as “A Workbook for Nervous Beginners” and much of it has a workbook feel.
 It could potentially be useful were it kept on hand during scenes (although, that could also detract from the scene itself).
 This guide is light enough reading that it could be used as suggested reading for partners, too, without overwhelming them.

-This guide begins with a checklist to gauge a person’s interest in female domination and there are frequent black and white sketches included.
-Some of these illustrate tools or positions while others are just complimentary to the text.
+This guide begins with a checklist to gauge a person’s interest in female domination, and there are frequent black-and-white sketches included.
+Some of these illustrate tools or positions while others are just complementary to the text.
 They are all amateur in composition and none of them are really appealing.
 This book would come off much classier with higher quality art.

-The appendix is the last chapter and Lady Green takes time to suggest further reading material, discuss kink aware professionals and warn about the internet.
-It’s a bit of a catch all which basically indicates that The Sexually Dominant Woman is not intended to be a stand alone source.
+The appendix is the last chapter and Lady Green takes time to suggest further reading material, discuss kink-aware professionals and warn about the internet.
+It’s a bit of a catch-all which basically indicates that The Sexually Dominant Woman is not intended to be a stand-alone source.
 As I finished the book, that is the same conclusion I reached.
-The Sexually Dominant Woman is not ground breaking and, to be honest, is probably old news to anyone who’s been on the internet a time or two.
+The Sexually Dominant Woman is not groundbreaking and, to be honest, is probably old news to anyone who’s been on the internet a time or two.
 However, the approachable tone is refreshing for someone like myself, who has had issues with other BDSM books.
 If you happen by it, I would pick it up.
-Although, it seems like it may be going out of print so I’d probably looking for The New Topping Book instead.
+Although, it seems like it may be going out of print so I’d probably look for The New Topping Book instead.

 Comment